Rubens and rheumatoid arthritis

-• Alfredo Leiber Vargas Caselles Hospital J.M.
-Ramos Mejía, Ciudad Autónoma de Buenos Aires
+• Alfredo Leiber Vargas Caselles J.M.
+Ramos Mejia Hospital, Autonomous City of Buenos Aires

-• Diana Carolina Fernández Ávila Hospital Italiano, Ciudad Autónoma de Buenos Aires, Argentina
+• Diana Carolina Fernández Ávila Italiano Hospital, Autonomous City of Buenos Aires, Argentina

-Alfredo Leiber Vargas Caselles, Hospital J.M.
-Ramos Mejía, Ciudad Autónoma de Buenos Aires
+Alfredo Leiber Vargas Caselles, J.M.
+Ramos Mejia Hospital, Autonomous City of Buenos Aires

-Diana Carolina Fernández Ávila, Hospital Italiano, Ciudad Autónoma de Buenos Aires, Argentina
+Diana Carolina Fernández Ávila, Italiano Hospital, Autonomous City of Buenos Aires, Argentina

 I. Dequeker J. Arthritis in Flemish paintings (1400-1700).
 Br Med J. 1977;1(6070):1203-1205. doi:10.1136/bmj.1.6070.1203